-In addition to education, top industries in town include business and financial services, health services, and information technologies.
-Although markets were affected by COVID-19, the city boasts one of the fastest job market recoveries for a metro area.
+In addition to education, top industries in town include business and financial services, health services, and information technologies, so you have plenty of options when it comes to employment.

 And as expected, a city as diverse as Dallas serves up a heaping variety of housing options.
 There is something for everyone here, from historic homes to high-rise apartments — and they are all fairly affordable.
-According to Zillow, as of June 2022, the typical home value in Dallas is just shy of $330,000, around $20,000 less than the national typical home value.
-Average rent comes in at $1,474 per month, according to RENTCafe as of June 2022, though it has a range that can reach more than $2,900.
+According to Zillow, as of September 2022, the typical home value in Dallas is just shy of $330,000, around $29,000 less than the national typical home value.
+Average monthly rent in July 2022 was $1,568, according to RENTCafe — though the average rent in certain Dallas neighborhoods is closer to $3,100.

 Plano is a well-manicured suburb in the Dallas Metro Area located 20 miles north of the city.
 It has a dense suburban vibe and population of more than 288,000, based on 2021 U.S. Census Bureau estimates.
-And according to Niche, Plano is one of the top five cities to buy a house in the country — unsurprising once you learn this suburb scores big on everything from schools to nightlife to safety.
+And according to Niche, Plano is one of the top five cities to buy a house in the country — unsurprising once you learn this suburb scores big on everything from schools and family-friendliness to nightlife and diversity.
 Plus, in Plano, you’re close to all the big-city amenities in nearby Dallas.

 However, expect to pay more than what you’ll find in Dallas.
-According to Zillow, the typical home value in this popular suburb as of June 2022 is a little over $541,000 — 35% higher than the typical national home value, and about 43% higher than typical home values in Texas.
-Rent is also more expensive, almost on target with the national average at $1,724 per month, according to RENTCafe as of June 2022.
+According to Zillow, the typical home value in this popular suburb as of September 2022 is a little over $530,000 — about 48% higher than the typical national home value, and about 68% higher than typical home values in Texas.
+Rent is also more expensive, but a little less than the national average, at $1,824 per month, according to RENTCafe as of July 2022.

 And as for getting around?
 You’ll definitely need a car in this suburban spot.
-In fact, folks commuting into Dallas can expect a 25-minute drive at the very least, traffic notwithstanding.
+In fact, folks commuting into Downtown Dallas can expect a 30-minute drive at the very least, traffic notwithstanding.

 Life in Plano may be quiet, but it’s certainly not boring.
 Locals pass the time hiking on the many nearby trails, shopping in antique shops, visiting museums, and eating their way through the town’s tasty restaurants.
 Bonus?
 It’s also less than 30 minutes from Dallas/Fort Worth International Airport.

 It’s worth noting, however, that the city’s good affordability can be offset by its lower earning potential.
-According to the U.S. Census Bureau’s 2019 report, the median household income in El Paso was only $48,866, compared to the national median of $64,994.
+According to the most recent data from the U.S. Census Bureau, the median household income in El Paso is only $48,866, compared to the national median of $64,994.
 The top industries center around food, government, and trade and transportation.